 Suppose you want to learn two or more languages.
 In that case, you can receive guidance in any foreign tongue you’re considering while taking lessons in another language.

 Pro: 50Languages offers tons of study materials to download, and you can use them on any device.
-You can practice lessons, phrase books, audio files, posters, puzzles, and translation material free of cost.
+You can practice lessons, phrasebooks, audio files, posters, puzzles, and translation material free of cost.

 Available on: Android and iOS smartphones and tablets.